Gökhan Inler: Early career

-Born in Olten in the Canton of Solothurn, Inler began his career at FC Basel, later FC Aarau.
+Born in Olten in the Canton of Solothurn, Inler began his career at Basel, later Aarau.
 On 20 March 2005, he made his Swiss Super League debut in a 2–3 home defeat against Grasshoppers.
-In January 2006, he was signed by FC Zürich and was part of the 2005–06 and 2007–08 Swiss championship-winning teams.
+In January 2006, he was signed by Zürich and was part of the 2005–06 and 2007–08 Swiss championship-winning teams.

 Udinese

 2007–08 season

 Inler joined Udinese of the Italian Serie A in July 2007 after the Udine-based club met a buy-out clause in his Zürich contract, joining for an undisclosed fee and signing a five-year contract.
 He scored his first goal for Udinese in a 2–1 win over Torino, netting in the 52nd minute to make the score 2–0 for Udinese.
 On 30 March 2008, Inler scored his second Serie A goal, opening the scoring in an eventual 3–1 win over Fiorentina.
 Inler also set-up striker Antonio Di Natale for the winning goal later in the match.
 In Inler's first season in Italy, he started all domestic games for Udinese, scoring two goals and providing two assists.
 Inler and Udinese had a successful season, finishing seventh in Serie A and thus earning a berth in the first round of next season's UEFA Cup.